Why it pays to invest in an RA and a TFSA

 5You remain disciplined with your retirement savings.

 The two-pot retirement regime was introduced on 1 September 2024.
-The new system allows members access to a small portion of their retirement savings before they retire, while preserving the remainder until retirement (unless one of the exceptions as specified in the Income Tax Act applies).
+This system allows members access to a small portion of their retirement savings before they retire, while preserving the remainder until retirement (unless one of the exceptions as specified in the Income Tax Act applies).
 To achieve this, various notional components within a member’s retirement fund benefit/contract were created.

 These components are referred to as: